marklauter/marklauter/README.md

 sister company of Tampa Electric, hired me as a software engineer.
 That was around 1993.

 Since then I've worked for early internet startups (late 90s), IoT and GIS startups, early AI and machine vision startups, and several fin-techs.
-I also owned and operated a [small software engineering consulting firm](https://www.linkedin.com/company/sumo-software-corporation/) for 18 years.
+I also owned a [small software engineering consulting firm](https://www.linkedin.com/company/sumo-software-corporation/) for 18 years.

-In 1996 I wrote my first domain-specific programming language (DSL) for an electric utility billing system.
+I wrote my first domain-specific programming language (DSL) for an electric utility billing system in 1996.
 In 1998 I wrote a second DSL for server-side dynamic HTML rendering.
 And in 2008 I wrote a GIS query DSL for a custom GIS database with temporal-spatial sharding.

 I have programmed professionally in BASIC, FORTRAN, C, C++, Delhpi, C#, VB.Net, Java, JavaScript, TypeScript, Python, Perl, LISP, and many less relevant languages like Object PAL.